 Mr. Ellis thanked the Panel for this opportunity.
 Mr. Ellis stated that they have been extremely successful in the past with their contracts, and continue to look to do the same in the future.
 They work very closely with UCR extension as well as the Riverside County Workforce Development Board (which he sits on the board of, as well), looking for the different opportunities to help the businesses that need that assistance.
-To the point of veterans, he has the opportunity, because of his association with Workforce Development Board this year and in 2020 he will be going through the Honorary Commander Program at March Air Reserve Base, to be looking to incorporate what they can do more of to help the individuals coming out of that base and then also taking that to Camp Pendleton since they are literally halfway between the two bases, and see what they can do to more effectively help the veterans that are either coming out of the system or looking to create their own type of opportunities within the workforce.
-They are very much looking forward to the next year of developing their programs to specifically target veterans.
+To the point of veterans, he has the opportunity, because of his association with Workforce Development Board this year and in 2020 he will be going through the Honorary Commander Program at March Air Reserve Base, to be looking to incorporate what they can do more of to help the individuals coming out of that base and then also taking that to Camp Pendleton since they are literally halfway between the two bases, and see what they can do to more effectively help the veterans that are either coming out of the system or looking forward to the next year of developing their programs to specifically target veterans.

-Mr. Tweini moved and Ms. Bell seconded approval of the Murrieta Chamber of Commerce in the amount of \$749,040.
+ACTION: Mr. Tweini moved and Ms. Bell seconded approval of the Murrieta Chamber of Commerce in the amount of \$749,040.
 Acting Chairperson Roberts called for a vote, and all Panel Members present voted in the affirmative.